Daily Office Readings for Tuesday of Proper17:Year 2

 “While Peter was kept in prison, the church prayed fervently to God for him.”
 (Acts 12:5)

 But it was the voices of the Church that got him freed.
 They asked for a miracle and then couldn’t believe it when it happened.
 The same is true for us today.
-We are in the midst of a pandemic and we, the Church, are praying for relief.
-We will get it.
+When we are in the midst of a pandemic the Church prayed for relief.
+And we are getting it.

-Between Peter standing at the gate here, and having the keys to the church, many Christians assume that it will be St. Peter whom we will meet in the Resurrection standing at the pearly gates.
+Between Peter standing at the gate here, and having the traditional keys to the church, many Christians assume that it will be St. Peter whom we will meet in the Resurrection standing at the pearly gates.
 Who knows?
 I just hope to get to the gates of heaven.
-Maybe I will find out which James is which.
-In the mean time, we, the Church, need to be about praying for pandemic relief.
-Prayer works.
+In the mean time, we, the Church, need to be praying for the relief of Ukraine.
+Prayer really works.

 As we listen to what the Spirit is saying to us, let us live to love, to serve, and to teach, while pondering anew what the Almighty can do.
 John